NetExperimentEasy/DNCCQ-PPO/README.md

 sudo python train_env.py
 ```

-2. How to train(use rllib)
+2. How to train
+   use rllib
 ```
 cd train-code/rllib/singe
 python train.py
 ```

-   or use Sample Factory for training
+   or use Sample Factory

 ```
 cd train-code/rlcc-sf